nguyen8amk1/My_Own_Philosophy_of_Everything/notes/books/Concepts_Techniques_Models_of_Computer_Programming/Chapter2.md

                 **-> Sentences -> Tokens -> Characters (sort in term of level of abstractions)

-        + User for DEFINING BOTH:
+        + Grammars are used for DEFINING BOTH:
             + Statements
             + Tokens
         ...